 The canines, also known as eyeteeth, sometimes do not erupt through the gums the way they are supposed to and remain trapped under soft tissue.
 These impacted teeth often require oral surgery to allow eruption into their proper position.
-At Mid-Kansas Oral & Maxillofacial Surgery, we are pleased to provide impacted canine treatment to patients throughout the Wichita, KS area.

 Causes of Impacted Canines